anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Depending on policy, the MASA MAY chose the type of assertion to perform.
 For the Agent Proximity Assertion of BRSKI-PRM (see {{agt_prx}}), the MASA MUST skip the verification described in {{Section 5.5.5 of !RFC8995}} and instead MUST verify for the PVR contained in the `prior-signed-voucher-request` field of the RVR that

-* the `agent-provided-proximity-registrar-cert` field contains an LDevID certificate that belongs to the same domain as the LDevID certificate/credential used to sign the RVR;
+* the `agent-provided-proximity-registrar-cert` field contains an EE certificate that signed by the same domain owner as the EE certificate/credentials used to sign the RVR;
-  note that this check allows for installations with multiple domain registrars and for registrar LDevID certificate renewal while PVRs are collected by the Registrar-Agent;
+  note that this check allows for installations with multiple domain registrars and for registrar EE certificate renewal while PVRs are collected by the Registrar-Agent
-  in many installations with a single registrar the contained certificate is identical to the sigining certificate
+* the registrar EE certificate in the `agent-provided-proximity-registrar-cert` field and the Registrar-Agent EE certificate in the `agent-sign-cert` field of the RVR are signed by the same domain owner.
-* the `agent-signed-data` field is signed with the credentials corresponding to the Registrar-Agent LDevID certificate provided in the `agent-sign-cert` field of the RVR;
+* the `agent-signed-data` field is signed with the credentials corresponding to the Registrar-Agent EE certificate in the `agent-sign-cert` field of the RVR;
   this is done via the SubjectKeyIdentifier of the certificate in the `kid` Header Parameter of the JWS Protected Header in the `agent-signed-data` field.
-* the registrar LDevID certificate and the Registrar-Agent LDevID certificate belong to the same domain (i.e., have a common domain CA certificate in their chains).
 * the product-serial-number inside the `agent-signed-data` is equal to the `serial-number` field of PVR and the `serial-number` field of the RVR as well as the X520SerialNumber field of the pledge IDevID certificate, which is contained in the JWS Protected Header of the PVR.

 If the `agent-sign-cert` field in the RVR is not set, the MASA MAY state a lower level assertion value instead of failing the verification, e.g., "logged" or "verified".